Taiko2k/Tauon/docs/guide.md

 Tauon Music Box -  Manual
 ===========

-#### Updated for version 2.6.2
+#### Updated for version 2.8.0

-### Preface
+#### Preface

-Player is based around disposable playlists and the assumption that folders are albums.
+This music player is based around disposable playlists and the assumption that **folders are albums**.

 While playlists can be used as traditional 'playlists'.
 They are also intended to function as a kind of 'workspace' or to keep different 'libraries' separate.

-Thus, searching and sorting is applied to individual playlists and not from the whole database.
+Searching and sorting is applied to individual playlists and not from the whole database.

 For best experience you should have an organized and structured music library, ideally with each album in its own folder.

 If you have a large and varied music library, I recommend keeping albums in respective folders based on genre in order to keep like albums together.

-### Importing Music
+#### Importing Music

  - Drag and drop files and folders from your file manager.

   Tip: Try importing all your music to a single playlist to get started

-### Updating Library

- - Clear playlist and re-import.
+ - To update: Clear playlist and re-import.
 It should be faster the second time.

+#### Playback

+ - Double click a track to start playing
+ - Right click the play button to show / jump to the currently playing track.

+ Feature: If there is a matching track in the currently viewed playlist, it will be jumped to and will be set to be the playing track.

-### Track Navigation
+#### Track Navigation

  - 'Forward' and 'Back' buttons play the next and previous tracks as they appear in the playlist.
  - With random mode on, 'Back' plays songs from playback history.
- - Right click the 'Play' button to jump playlist to the playing track.

-  This will search the currently open playlist for a matching track and make it the playing track if found.
+##### Special functions:

+ - **Radio Random**: Plays a random track with a random starting time.
+ - **Revert**: Resumes from the previous position of the previous track played.

-### Panel Buttons
+#### Panel Buttons

    ![Screenshot - Panel](https://raw.githubusercontent.com/Taiko2k/tauonmb/master/docs/panel-guide.png)

-### Playlist Scrolling
+#### Playlist Scrolling

  - The playlist scroll bar is to the left of the playlist, hidden until moused over.
  - Click above or below the scroll bar to scroll quickly in that direction.